LooseRoPE: Content-aware Attention Manipulation for Semantic Harmonization: Related Work

 Our work lies at the intersection of image harmonization and reference- and layout-guided editing.
 Harmonization methods adjust illumination, tone, and color to blend a pasted object with its background while strictly preserving its shape and appearance.
 Reference- and layout-guided editing, in contrast, allows users to explicitly control both \textit{where} and \textit{what} to modify by providing spatial cues (e.g., masks, layouts) together with visual references that define the object’s appearance or identity.
 In the following, we review related works in both areas and discuss how they relate to our problem.

-\paragraph{Image Harmonization.} Methods for this task aim to adjust the appearance of a composited image so that the inserted region naturally fits its new background.
+\paragraph{Image Harmonization.} Methods for this task aim to adjust the appearance of a composited image so the inserted region naturally fits its new background.
 Early approaches focused on low-level adjustments of color, tone, and illumination.
-Later deep learning-based methods learned context-aware harmonization from synthetic data~\cite{tsai2017deep, cun2020improving, cong2020dovenet}, or introduced a self-supervised formulation that removed the need for annotated masks~\cite{jiang2021ssh}.
+Later deep learning-based methods learned context-aware harmonization from synthetic data~\cite{tsai2017deep, cun2020improving, cong2020dovenet}, or introduced a self-supervised formulation without annotated masks~\cite{jiang2021ssh}.
 More recently, diffusion-based techniques extend harmonization toward generative recomposition and lighting-aware adaptation~\cite{lu2023tf, song2023objectstitch, song2024imprint, ren2024relightful}.
 While these methods improve the visual realism of composites, they remain limited to low-level appearance adjustment and do not address semantic coherence between the inserted object and its new context.
-Our work extends harmonization by enabling both appearance and semantic adaptation so that the inserted object coherently integrates into its new context while preserving its spatial identity.
+Our work extends harmonization by enabling appearance and semantic adaptation so the inserted object coherently integrates into its new context while preserving its spatial identity.

 A closely related work, Cross-domain Compositing~\cite{hachnochi2023cross}, employs pretrained diffusion models to blend objects across visual domains using localized ILVR-based refinement~\cite{choi2021ilvr}.
 While sharing the goal of coherent compositing, it focuses on domain translation and frequency-based blending, whereas we address in-domain semantic harmonization by directly modulating the model’s attention field to balance identity preservation and contextual adaptation.